220531-jwa/project-0/README.md

 We want to see that you can meet deadlines and that you can code.
 You are expected to complete the following requirements and give a 5 minute presentation of your project to our QC team.

-### Presentation date: Friday, July 17
+### Presentation date: Friday, June 17

 ## Requirements
 1. All endpoints listed below must have a Postman test verifying functionality
 2. Data is stored in a database.
 3. Data Access is performed through the use of Data Access Objects.
-5. All input is sent from a client (Postman) and handled by the Server
+4. All input is sent from a client (Postman) and handled by the Server
-6. All DAO and Service methods must have a test proving that they work
+5. All Service methods must have a test proving that they work (Mocking the DAO Layer)

 ## More directions
 Please create your own repository in this organization.
 Name it `firstName_lastName_p0`.